Decrease device1 Size for MariaDB Xpand

 The following procedure is meant to be completed on one Xpand node at a time.
-If you have space within your deployment, you may complete the cycle on more than one Xpand node at a time.
-For both Xpand topologies, the procedure must be performed using the Xpand nodes.
+If you have space within your cluster, you may complete the cycle on more than one Xpand node at a time.

 Verify, set initial global:

 device_auto_resize_to_largestsystem variable controls how